truongtronghai/sample_agora/README.md

 - [SDK quickstart](./src/sdk_quickstart/) - the minimum code you need to integrate low-latency, high-concurrency video calling features into your app using Video SDK.
-- [Secure authentication with tokens](./src/secure_authentication/) - quickly set up an authentication token server, retrieve a token from the server, and use it to connect securely to Video SDK channel.
+- [Secure authentication with tokens](src/authentication_workflow/) - quickly set up an authentication token server, retrieve a token from the server, and use it to connect securely to Video SDK channel.
-- [Call quality best practice](./src/call_quality/) - ensure optimal audio and video quality in your game.
+- [Call quality best practice](./src/call_quality/) - ensure optimal audio and video quality in your app.

 ## Prerequisites